agilie/dribbble-ios-sdk/README.md

     pod "DribbbleSDK"

-To run the example project, clone the repo, and run `pod install` from the Demo directory first.
+Аnd run `pod install` from the your project directory.

 ## Quick start